C2SM/c2sm.github.io/docs/models/icon/validate_custom_namelist.md

 If you are working with a downstream version of ICON (e.g., [ICON-EXCLAIM :material-open-in-new:](https://github.com/C2SM/icon-exclaim){:target="_blank"}), make sure everything runs first in upstream ICON (e.g., [ICON-NWP :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp){:target="_blank"}).
 This helps you identify whether an issue comes from the upstream version or from your downstream modifications.

+!!! info "Accesss upstream ICON"

+    If you don't have access to upstream ICON, you need to request it by DKRZ.

 ## Flow Chart

 ```mermaid